josephjcontreras/vectormath/README.rst

     :alt: Code test coverage

-Vector math utilities for Python built on `NumPy <http://www.numpy.org/>`_
+Vector math utilities for Python built on `NumPy <https://numpy.org/>`_

 Why
 ---

-The :code:`vectormath` package provides a fast, simple library of vector math utilities by leveraging NumPy.
+The :code:`vectormath` package provides a fast, simple library of vector math utilities by leveraging NumPy_.
 This allows explicit geometric constructs to be created (for example, :code:`Vector3` and :code:`Plane`) without redefining the underlying array math.